 There are also a couple of content filtering software brands you can use.
 For example, Net Nanny and Cybersitter.
 Plus, Gamblock and Betfilter, which targets gambling sites.

 If you’re worried that you might be displaying problem gambling signs, you need to get help.
-You need to stop gambling by taking at the very least a time out, but preferably a long term self-exclusion
+You need to stop gambling by taking at the very least a time out, but preferably a long term self-exclusion.

-The next step is to get help so you can stop long term, both online and offline.
-For those in the United States, the National Council on Problem Gambling has lots of online resources and a phone line at 1800 522 4700.
+Meanwhile, for those in the United States, the National Council on Problem Gambling has lots of online resources and a phone line at 1800 522 4700.

 Otherwise, there are problem gambling help services all over the world that can help.
 Please take the time to find the one local to you and get the vital help you need.